 Dathan Rush is the Associate Director of the Family, Infant and Preschool Program (FIPP).
 Dr. Rush has published articles and provided training in the areas of coaching, supporting children and families in natural learning environments, and teaming in early intervention.
 Dr. Rush coauthored the texts Coaching Families and Colleagues in Early Childhood Intervention, The Early Childhood Coaching Handbook, and The Early Intervention Teaming Handbook: The Primary Service Provider Approach.

-Deputy Director of the Office of Special Education Programs (OSEP)
+Acting Director of the Office of Special Education Programs (OSEP)

 U.S. Department of Education